gnampfelix/thesis/analysis/ayala-usmaWholeGenomeDuplication2021/README.md

 # Summary

+The content of this directory is not directly included in the thesis.
+I did the same analysis with dataset **C** (`../ref-db`).
+However, I initially planned to do the following:

 Here, I want to analyze the genomes of _P. infestans_ T30-4, _P. infestans_
 RC10-1, _P. ramorum_ and _P. sojae_ in terms of any correlation between hash
 density in a given window and effector gene density in that window.